-Recall of Generic Orally Disintegrating Prevacid
+Recall of Generic Orally Disintegrating Prevacidby Stephanie Community Member

-On April 15th, the FDA announced a recall of lansoprazole delayed-release orally disintegrating tablets.
+On April 15 th, the FDA announced a recall of lansoprazole delayed-release orally disintegrating tablets.
 These are generic Prevacid (Proton Pump Inhibitor).
 The problem is that the tablets are not fully disintegrating in water and are blocking feeding tubes and syringes.
 The recall is specifically of the ones manufactured by Teva Pharmaceuticals (can also be labeled Sharp Corporation, Cardinal Health, and Quality Packaging Specialist, Inc.).

 It's important to note that the recall only applies to this manufacturer and this form of the medication.
 The FDA states further that there have been no reports of issues when it is taken by mouth.
 The medication is not considered unsafe but can cause issues due to blocking of tubes.